 People interested in this topic can find free access to all the databases, documents, etc related to this project visiting the following site: http://lazarus.elte.hu/hun/dolgozo/jesus/mag-arg/proyect1.htm.
-All the documents are in two languages of the participant countries (Spanish and Hungarian), but we plan to translate the databases and final documents into English, too.
+All the documents are in two languages of the participant countries (Spanish and Hungarian), but we plan to traduce the databases and final documents to the English language too.

-In September of 2005, the organizers sent to all the participating schools the results achieved during this survey.
-In 2006 we prepared a document presenting and analysing the results of the survey.
-This report summed up the positive experiences detected during the teaching and practical use of map concepts, drawing up those ideas and suggestions that could be applied mutually in both countries.
-We sent this final document to Argentine and Hungarian institutions related to educational activities in the fields of geography and cartography (ministries, research institutes, teachers' organizations, etc).
+Next September the organizers will send to all the participating schools the results achieved during this survey.
+At the end of the present year we are going to prepare a document to present and analyze the results of the survey.
+This report will sum up the positive experiences detected during the teaching and practical use of map concepts, drawing up those ideas and suggestions that could be applied mutually in both countries.
+We intend to send this final document to Argentine and Hungarian institutions related to educational activities in the fields of geography and cartography (Ministries, research institutes, teachers organizations, etc).